Savelor/SQLAIRefactor/docs/SQLinjection.md

 ## 🛠️ Solutions to Prevent SQL Injection

-When it comes to defending against SQL injection, not all solutions provide the same level of security.
-Different techniques exist, each with its own strengths and limitations.
+Not all solutions provide the same level of security.
+Different the techniques exposed above, each with its own strengths and limitations, to apply depending on the scenario.
-The following table compares the most common strategies, ranked by their safety level, to help you choose the right approach for your application.
+The following table compares these strategies, ranked by their safety level, to help you choose the right approach for your application.

 | Solution              | Approach                  | Safety Level | When to Use |